libertychisasuro/sockets-storyboard/README.md

 - Status bar in top right displays the number of active sockets.
 - Status bar in top right displays activity such as user typing.

+## How it Works

+On the client-side vanilla JavaScript is used for interactions and DOM manipulation - no dependencies.
+Communication between the client-side and server-side is handled using Websockets (socket.io).
+On the server-side ExpressJS is used as a minimal web application framework (scaffolding, routing and file uploads).
+File uploads are handled using AJAX.

+To address the data persistence needs, LokiJS is used for its fast, in-memory document-oriented database.
+LokiJS synchs from the in-memory storage to a local JSON file.

 ## Backlog

 - Persist inline edits of figure descriptions.